Paul Coll

 Paul Daniel Coll (born 9 May 1992) is a New Zealand professional squash player.
 In March 2022, he became the first New Zealand man to achieve a world ranking of World No. 1.
-He is a two times British Open champion, having won this tournament in 2021 and 2022.
+He is a three times British Open champion, having won this tournament in 2021, 2022 and 2026.

 Career

 While Coll never achieved the same success in his junior career that he would see at the professional level, his first major breakthrough came when he was ranked 31st in the world and won the $100,000 St. George's Hill Classic in Weybridge, England, as a qualifier.
 He beat 4 players in the top 20 to win the title, which raised him to no. 20 in the world.
 He made history in September 2017 when he became no. 10 in the PSA World Rankings.
 He is only the fourth New Zealander to break the top 10 in the world, the ones before him, including former world champion and world no. 2 Ross Norman.

 Coll claimed his first Commonwealth Games medal at the 2018 Commonwealth Games as he clinched a silver medal in the men's singles event after being defeated by veteran English squash player, James Willstrop.
 On the other side, fellow New Zealand squash player, Joelle King clinched a historical gold medal in the women's singles event.
 This was also the first instance where a male and a female squash player from New Zealand had managed to qualify in the final of the respective events at a Commonwealth Games event.

 In September 2019, Coll won the 2019 Open De France Nantes in France.
 Coll was able to take the final in three games (12–10, 11–3, 11–9), defeating Joel Makin.
 On 22 August 2021, Paul Coll won the British Open championship and became the first New Zealander to win the British Open men's squash title.